-Stocks rally as investors eye Fed's Jackson Hole event
+S&P, Nasdaq rally to records as investors eye Fed's Jackson Hole event

 |HALLIBURTON CO.

-Uber Inc., Lyft Inc. and DoorDash Inc. were under pressure after a California judge ruled that Proposition 22, a voter-approved measure that classified drivers as independent contractors, was unconstitutional.
+Uber Inc., Lyft Inc. and DoorDash Inc. were in focus after a California judge ruled that Proposition 22, a voter-approved measure that classified drivers as independent contractors, was unconstitutional.

 |Ticker